You know one thing leads to another, and a year later, Thomas and I are on an airplane to Africa. Wild! My first African hunt.

 Since Thomas had already been, it was an excellent opportunity to go with an old hand arranging hunting dates with the professional hunter (PH), clothes, flights, customs, cartridges, and a whole lot more.

-Ten days was just perfect-plan on spending two weeks with shooting, packing, travel, jet-lag, etc.
+Ten days was the perfect plan for spending two weeks with shooting, packing, travel, jet lag, etc.

-Then there is the list of animals we could to harvest.
+Then there is the list of animals we could harvest.
 It is daunting.
-They run from small-hard to see and hit, to huge-easy to see and harder to kill.
-The diversity of habitat in the East Cape of South Africa is astonishing, from the low, dark, river bottom to high baldy mountain tops within an hour’s drive.
+They run from small-hard to see and hit to huge-easy to see and harder to kill.
+The diversity of habitats in the East Cape of South Africa is astonishing, from the low, dark river bottom to high baldy mountain tops within an hour’s drive.

 Our host, Nick Bowker, and his brother Rob, rugged 5th generation South African “farmers” of English descent, were most gracious and met us at the “Oliver Tambo” airport in Port Elizabeth in the Eastern Cape.
 A small airport on the order of Colorado Springs or Corpus Christi.
-Guns, ammo, luggage all right there, and a great relief after a nearly 24 hours of flight from Minneapolis, Houston, Atlanta, Johannesburg, and finally Port Elizabeth.
+Guns, ammo, and luggage are all right there, and a great relief after a nearly 24-hour flight from Minneapolis, Houston, Atlanta, Johannesburg, and finally, Port Elizabeth.

-Finally, we approached the farmstead over a seemingly endless series of “speed bumps” engineered to divert the seldom, but intense, rain away from the unpaved gravel road.
-Up and down we went, after about a mile, Thomas noted there were 20 in all!
+Finally, we approached the farmstead over a seemingly endless series of “speed bumps” engineered to divert the seldom but heavy rain away from the unpaved gravel road.
+Up and down we went; after about a mile, Thomas noted there were 20 in all!

 A couple of hours to the hunting lodge

 The charming old single-story farmhouse could have been in Wisconsin was our lodgings for our African hunt.